Lucy Fradkin: Collections

-Notable Works
+Notable works

 Notable among Fradkin's works are “Arthur Dreams of India” 2014, and “An Awakening To Other Orders Of Reality”, 2010.

 Like many of Fradkin's pieces, these paintings feature a full-frontal portrait of either an archetypal or actual individual.
 The subjects stand in the center of spaces that are described with flattened tiled floors or rugs, and patterned wall papers or curtains.
 Objects sit, hang and float in these spaces and interact with the figures both abstractly as well as pictorially, resulting in an intimate visual narrative.

 Fradkin's husband, the Jamaican-born artist Arthur Simms, features in many of Frandin's paintings, most notably “Arthur Dreams of India”.
 Included in the 2016 Outwin Boochever Portrait Exhibition at the National Portrait Gallery (United States), this work in acrylic gouache, collage, pencil, and metallic thread on paper, has a flat, folk sensibility.
 In this portrait, Fradkin has drawn on the traditions of Indian miniature painting to honor Arthur's mother, Icema, who, like others from Jamaica, might have been of Indian descent.

 “An Awakening To Other Orders of Reality” (acrylic gouache on paper with collage and pencil) currently in the private collection of Agnes Gund, was included in the film Aggie.
 In this painting, two trays, one with a floral pattern and one with a portrait, are stacked behind and haloed around the head of the main figure.
 On either side of this totem are two squares that make window shapes and silhouette a house plant frond on one side and a Red-tailed Hawk on the other.
 An abundance of detail in the midst of "simply" rendered figures allows us to focus, play and ponder all the possible associations and rhythmic patterns between the various elements in the paintings.

 Exhibitions

 Fradkin's work in portraiture has won significant critical attention.
-She was a three-time finalist for the Outwin Boochever Portrait Competition at the Smithsonian Museum National Portrait Gallery (United States) in Washington, DC (2016, 2013, 2006).
+She was a three-time finalist for the Outwin Boochever Portrait Competition at the Smithsonian Institution National Portrait Gallery (United States) in Washington, DC (2016, 2013, 2006).

 Her portraits were included in the 2008-2009 exhibition "As Others See Us: The Contemporary Portrait" at the Brattleboro Museum and Art Center, Brattleboro, VT.
 Frandkin's work was the subject of articles and reviews of the exhibition.

 The Nicolaysen Art Museum, Casper, WY, had a solo show of Lucy Fradkin's work in 2008-2009, which included the notable work "Teatime With Arthur" (2005).

 "Lucy Fradkin: A Brief History of Fashion and Friendship" (Kenise Barnes Fine Art, 2000) was the subject of a December 17, 2000, The New York Times Arts & Entertainment review.